google/zx/docs/setup.md

 We use [esbuild](https://dev.to/antongolub/how-and-why-do-we-bundle-zx-1ca6) to produce a static build that allows us to solve several issues at once:
 * Reduce the pkg size and install time.
 * Make npx (yarn dlx / bunx) invocations reproducible.
-* Provide support for wide range of Node.js versions: from 12 to 22.
+* Provide support for wide range of Node.js versions: from 12 to 23.
-* Make auditing easier: complete code in one place.
+* Make auditing easier: complete code is in one place.

 ### Composite